-- be located to take advantage of potential route-planning points, observation points and so on - provide sufficient space away from the travel lane to rest and linger (i.e. an enlarged space or lay-by at the side of the pathway that permits a small group of people to stop without impeding the pathway travel lanes).
+- be located to take advantage of potential route-planning points, observation points and so on - provide sufficient space away from the travel lane to rest and linger (i.e. an enlarged space or lay-by at the side of the pathway that permits a small group of people to stop without impeding the pathway travel lanes)

-► Rest points may include
+- ► Rest points should include

 - benches

-- bicycle parking facilities
+- bicycle locking facilities

 - wayfinding information

-- special features such as public art or interpretive elements
+- special features such as interpretation panels

-- ► Shelters and special features may be offered that frame or accentuate the rest point, and serve as wind breaks or contribute to user comfort (e.g. rest shelters at the Promenade Samuel de Champlain, in Québec City).
+- ▶ Shelters and special features may be offered that frame or accentuate the rest point and serve as wind breaks or contribute to user comfort (e.g. rest shelters at the Promenade Samuel de Champlain, in Québec City).